-Can educators visualise what they will be doing in the care environment?
+Can you visualise what you will be doing in the care environment?

-Can educators put the actions into practice after reading them?
+3 Can you put the actions into practice after reading them?

-Do educators know why they are implementing these Actions?
-Are they aware of the Inclusion Barriers the Actions are addressing?
+Do you know why they are implementing these Actions?
+Are you aware of the Inclusion Barriers the Actions are addressing?

-Can service management identify what they need to do and the resources their educators require?
+- Can service management identify what they need to do and the resources you require?